(K06.2) Gingival and edentulous alveolar ridge lesions associated with trauma

 Treatment and Medical Assistance

-Main goal of the treatment: Treat the disease and improve the patient's quality of life
+Main goal of the treatment: To reduce the severity of the lesions and improve the overall oral health of the patient.

 Icon